Banned From Election, Putin Foe Navalny Pursues Politics By Other Means

 "It's Navalny's conscious choice not to define his ideology so he doesn't box himself in beforehand.
 He needs the freedom to act, and the game he's playing is beyond any ideological boundaries," Stanovaya said.
 "He's counting on protest — any protest — and on discontent in the population."

-Putin's 'creeping expansion into the Internet'
+Putin's "creeping expansion into the Internet"

 A lot of Navalny's ideas about how politics should work come from an eight-month fellowship at Yale University eight years ago, which he said opened his eyes to "the bigger picture" of how the rest of the world functions, including the rough-and-tumble ride of American politics.
 One reason for current tensions between the U.S. and Russia is that Putin's people still can't believe that democracy actually works, according to Navalny.